lesterchan/wp-postviews/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.63 (07-05-2013)
+* NEW: Added nonce To PostViews Options Admin Page

 ### Version 1.62 (29-11-2012)
-* Add "Views" Column To Manage Pages In WP-Admin
+* NEW: Add "Views" Column To Manage Pages In WP-Admin
-* Add Sortable "Views" Column To Manage Posts/Pages In WP-Admin
+* NEW: Add Sortable "Views" Column To Manage Posts/Pages In WP-Admin

 ### Version 1.61 (21-05-2012)
-* Move AJAX Request to wp-admin/admin-ajax.php
+* FIXED: Move AJAX Request to wp-admin/admin-ajax.php

 ### Version 1.60 (18-02-2011)
 * NEW: Added Views Count To Edit Posts Screen